Domestic Violence is caused by alcohol or drug use.

 Most men are not violent.
 The use of violence is a choice.
 Men who use violence in their relationships choose where and when they are violent.
 There is no excuse for violence: ever!

-There are as many male victims of Domestic and Family Violence as there are women.
+There are as many male victims of Relationship Violence as there are women.

 Violence against men is also a major issue in Australian society.
 Most violence against men, though, is perpetrated by an acquaintance or stranger, usually another man, rather than by a male or female intimate partner.

-Women don't tell the truth about Domestic Violence.
+Women don't tell the truth about Relationship Violence.

-False claims about Family Violence are extremely rare.
+False claims about Relationship Violence are extremely rare.
 80% of women who experience current partner violence don’t contact the police about the violence.
 80% of women do not report sexual assault to police.

-Perpetrators of Domestic Violence have a mental illness.
+Perpetrators of Relationship Violence have a mental illness.

 Most people with a mental illness are not violent.
 However, those who are, are not selective about who they abuse, when or where.
 Mental illness is used as an excuse: it is not the cause of Domestic Violence.